 Commercial Investigation.
 It is a search for a product e.g. best lawn mower under £500.
 These keywords include words such as best, rated number one, top, review, comparison, etc.

 Transactional.
 In this case, the user wants to buy something, e.g. buy Vivere hammock online.
 A transactional search term uses key phrases such as buy, price, shop, coupon, cheap, etc.

 Looking at the search results you can get more information regarding what type of article you need to write in order to solve the search intent.

 The search results for the keyword “best petrol lawnmower” shown above, every page is a review site which tells us this is a commercial keyword.

 If you want to rank for this keyword then you should write a review-type article.

 From here you should go into each of the existing sites and see what they talk about, the similarities between all the sites.

-With a solid plan of new articles and knowing what kind of article you need to be write for each, you are setup for the immediate future and can begin to work your way through the list.
+With a solid plan of new articles and knowing what kind of article you need to write for each, you are set up for the immediate future and can begin to work your way through the list.

 Before you start producing new content, you need to take into account the existing pages on a site.

 Every page that is indexed by Google counts, if you can make updates and changes to existing pages, these can result in a quick win.